artsy/artsy.github.io/_posts/2019-05-24-server-rendering-responsively.md

 ### How it works

-The first important thing to note is that when server-rendering with `@artsy/fresnel`, **all** breakpoints get rendered by the server.
+The first important thing to note is that when server-rendering with [`@artsy/fresnel`](https://github.com/artsy/fresnel), **all** breakpoints get rendered by the server.
 Each `Media` component is wrapped by plain CSS that will only show that breakpoint if it matches the user's current browser size.
 This means that the client can accurately start rendering the HTML/CSS _while_ it receives it, which is long before the React application has booted.
 This improves perceived performance for end-users.

 Why not just the breakpoint that the current device needs?
-A couple reasons.
-First, we can't _accurately_ identify which breakpoint your device needs on the server.
+Because we can't _accurately_ identify which breakpoint your device needs on the server.
 We could use a library to sniff the browser `user-agent`, but those aren't always accurate, and they wouldn't give us all the information we need to know when we are server-rendering.

 If you're interested, you can
 [read the issue that originally inspired us to build `@artsy/fresnel`](https://github.com/artsy/reaction/issues/1367).